Apache CarbonData community is pleased to announce the release of the

 lookup on detail record, streaming analytics, and so on.
 CarbonData has

 been deployed in many enterprise production environments, in one of the

-largest scenario it supports queries on single table with 3PB data (more
+largest scenarios, it supports queries on a single table with 3PB data

 This release note provides information on the new features, improvements,

 CarbonData 1.6.1 intention was to move closer to unified analytics and